eclipse-jdtls/eclipse.jdt.ls/README.md

 * To use standard streams(stdin, stdout) of the server process do not set any of the above environment variables and the server will fall back to standard streams.

-For socket and named pipes, the client is expected to create the connection and wait for the server to connect.
+For socket and named pipes, the client is expected to create the connections and wait for the server to connect.